-• If the solar storage tank is being installed with existing solar collectors, then utilise the existing fittings and pipes used on the installation.
-A new temperature pressure relief valve and expansion control valve must be installed.
-These valves are not supplied with the tank.
+- NPT200 collectors have screwed fittings.
+J collectors have conetite fittings. - If the solar storage tank is being installed with existing solar collectors, then utilise the existing fittings and pipes used on the installation.
+A new temperature pressure relief valve and expansion relief valve must be installed. - Roof Condition: Check the condition of the roof and advise the client of any broken tiles or damaged roof sheeting before commencing the installation.